Boneless chicken breasts marinated in a combination of honey, lemon juice and rosemary; then grilled is a healthy, low fat delicious weeknight meal.

 You can really learn a lot in a year without even realizing it.
-Last year, I can honestly say I used to burn or just about overcook everything I tried to grill (to the point of shoe leather!), but I have to say, though I’m not perfect yet, I am doing a much better job.
+Last year, I can honestly say I used to burn or just about overcook everything I tried to grill (to the point of shoe leather!).

 - After you fire up the grill, don’t poke the chicken.
 Instead, use tongs to turn it over.
 Using a fork to turn the chicken pokes holes in the meat, thus letting some of those juices go to waste.

 - The only time you need to cut into the meat is when you are cooking a whole chicken and it is almost done.

 - One trick I learned for grilling chicken on the bone is to simmer it in water first.
 Add chicken pieces to a large pot, cover with water, bring to a boil then reduce to a simmer.
 Then allow to simmer for approximately 15-20 minutes.
 You can do this with or without the skin on.
 This accomplishes several things.
 One: The chicken doesn’t dry out on the grill (especially when using chicken breasts) before it has time to cook through.
 It also won’t have that completely charred bbq sauce on the meat; which if you’re like my family, the kids refuse to eat!
 Two: It reduces your grilling time which is helpful if you’re entertaining for a large crowd.
 Three: If you are cooking for a crowd, you can prepare the chicken ahead of time, even the day before the event, so you can spend more time with friends and family and less time sweltering over the heat of the grill…BONUS in my opinion!